Javea International Festival July 2025: Complete Guide

 When is the international festival?

-This year, the festival runs on the first week of July, on the 4th, 5th and 6th July (Friday, Saturday, Sunday).
+This year, the festival runs on the first week of July, on the 3rd, 4th, and 5th July (Thursday, Friday, Saturday).

 It starts each day at 6pm and goes into the late night.